 |Gigabit Port||3x LAN, 1x WAN||3 x LAN|

 Out of the box, the two XD6 units are pre-synced.
 As a result, you just set up either as the main router.
 After that, plug the other one into power at a good distance, and you’ll note the AiMesh system is ready.

 But even if yours didn’t work out that way, you could always add the 2nd unit or more Asus AiMesh broadcasters to the mix via the normal process, as I detailed in this post on AiMesh.

 As a rule, though, if you want a wireless setup, pick a broadcaster of the same 5GHz tier.
 But it’s best to use other dual-band routers with wired backhaul.

 On top of that, the XD6, as a standalone route or a mesh, has the full support for Asus’s core feature set, as well as AiMesh 2.0.

 Consequently, you can expect to get the same Wi-Fi settings, features, and tools as most other Asus Wi-Fi 6 routers.
-And in a mesh setup, the Guest networks (up to three for each band) will work throughout the mesh.
+And in a mesh setup, the Guest networks (one for each band) will work throughout the mesh.

 For the first-time readers: Asus’s standard feature set

 The XD6 has no USB port, so it has no USB-related features.
 Other than that, it has everything you’ll find in most Asus routers, including:

 You can restore the backup settings of most of the Asus Wi-Fi 5 and Wi-Fi 6 onto the XD6, including those with an AiMesh setup.